 Before your treatment begins, chemotherapy training classes are coordinated with you personally by appointment.

-An American Cancer Society staff member or volunteer is present two, ½ days weekly at our CCCN treatment center located at 3730 South Eastern Avenue, at Eastern and Twain, to serve you.
-For more information about this program, please contact CCCN social worker Angela Vensor-Cushman, LCSW, at 702.952.3400.
+An American Cancer Society staff member or volunteer is present twice per week at our CCCN treatment center located at 3730 South Eastern Avenue.
+Please call 702.952.3400 for more information.